Skip to main content

 Summer: Peak Risk Season

 Hot, dry conditions make summer the most dangerous time for spider mite outbreaks.
-Regular monitoring and consistent preventive care are critical.
+In many warm plumeria-growing regions, pressure often ramps up from late June and continues until cooler weather returns, so regular monitoring and consistent canopy-rinse prevention are critical.

 Summer Checklist: